psu13/mutable-hakyll/posts/pandemic-home-cooking.md

 Add the cooked meat to your congee for extra protein.

-For chicken and biscuits ... start the same way as the chicken soup but then thicken the whole thing with a "bechamel" that you make from half a stick of butter, 4 tablespoons of flour and a cup of milk.
+For chicken and biscuits ... start the same way as the chicken soup, but only add a cup or two of stock and then thicken the whole thing with a "bechamel" that you make from half a stick of butter, 4 tablespoons of flour and a cup of milk.
 Cook that until it's nice.
 Serve on top of biscuits.

 The possibilities are endless.